Chris-Field/TimeShifter/goals.md

 # Primary Goals
 - [ ] Keep track of upcoming tasks
   - Tasks must have:
-    - [ ] Title
+    - [x] Title
-    - [ ] Due Datetime
+    - [x] Due Datetime
-    - [ ] Start Datetime
+    - [x] Start Datetime
     - [ ] Notes (with full HTML support, like Outlook tasks)
-    - [ ] Priority (Possibly pull from Motion: ASAP, Hard Deadline, Soft Deadline, No Deadline (Which opens up the options to pick from different weeks to "Try to do within"))
+    - [x] Priority (Possibly pull from Motion: ASAP, Hard Deadline, Soft Deadline, No Deadline
-    - [ ] Time estimate
+    - [x] Time estimate
     - [ ] Shift (Default to Work Hours)
     - [ ] Recurring (Default to False)
-    - [ ] Assignee?
+    - [ ] Assignee (Default to userId=1)
+- [ ] Use an algorithm to calculate task order, based on due date, start date, time estimate, and priority.
 - [ ] Display multiple calendars in a single, weekly view
   - Calendar should look like Outlook view, where previous days are grayed out, and current day has a line indicating the current time.
 - [ ] Automatically place tasks on the calendar next to current events
-  - Base this on due date, start date, time estimate, and Priority
+  - Base this on due date, start date, time estimate, and priority
   - Create time blocks for each day in which tasks and events can be scheduled
   - [ ] Allow tasks to be split up into smaller segments (on for 30 min splits by default)
   - [ ] Have button (or automatically do this) to reschedule all unfinished tasks